owodolab/py-graspi/_sources/pyGraspiExamples.rst.txt

 .. code-block:: bash

-    cd src #Starting at the root directory, cd into the src directory
+    cd src/py_graspi #Starting at the root directory (py-graspi), cd into the py_graspi directory

 To learn the formatting of the command line arguments, the user is encouraged to run